How to Calculate Enterprise Value: Examples for Target, Vivendi, and Zendesk (24:00)

 • Net Operating Losses: We found these by searching for the Deferred Tax Asset disclosures.
 They’re considered “non-operating” because they’re not required to run the business and do not flow through the statements automatically, as other components of the DTA do.
 Technically, we should adjust the NOLs and remove the portion that is unlikely to be utilized, but this is not necessary in a quick analysis.

 • Total Debt: The company’s Convertible Bonds do not create dilution in this case because the company’s current share price is below the conversion price.
-Therefore, we count the entire Fair Market Value of the Convertible Bonds as Debt in the Enterprise Value calculation.
+Therefore, we count the entire Fair Market Value of the Convertible Bonds as Debt in the Enterprise Value calculation (you would use a similar approach with convertible notes for a startup).

 Finally, we use this Enterprise Value calculation for Vivendi: